Azure/k8s-set-context/README.md

 - Kubeconfig file provided as input to the action
 - Service account approach where the secret associated with the service account is provided as input to the action
+- Service principal approach(only applicable for arc cluster) where service principal provided with 'creds' is used as input to action

 If inputs related to both these approaches are provided, kubeconfig approach related inputs are given precedence.